-Photos show the dam along Bolt Street and I35W.
+Photos show the dam along Bolt Street and Interstate 35 West.
 Water flowed in from the west.

-In late 1958, as Katy Lake was about to be drained for Seminary South mall, Star-Telegram outdoor editor George Kellam said farewell to Katy Lake and its fish.
+Star-Telegram outdoor editor George Kellam bid farewell to Katy Lake and its fish.

 In 1959, after a life of a half-century, Katy Lake was drained.
-When you think about it, there must have been something very special about the Katy Lake property (location? price?) to cause developers to look at it and think, “You know, if we just drained those fifty million gallons of water and then dug out eleven million cubic feet of dirt we’d have a dandy hole in which to build an eighty-five-acre shopping center.”
+When you think about it, there must have been something very special about the Katy Lake property (location? price?) to cause the Sears people to look at it and think, “You know, if we just drained those fifty million gallons of water and then dug out eleven million cubic feet of dirt we’d have a dandy hole in which to build an eighty-five-acre shopping center.”

 And so they did.